 Budget Alerts allow you to notify your managers, finance teams, and other users when there are potential cost overruns.
 The below information shows you how to leverage Budget Alerts to set budgets — for a team, business unit, application, or any slice of your cloud compute usage — and to get notified when budgets are exceeded.

-With Cloud Analytics you can create two different types of Budget Alerts:
+With Optima you can create two different types of Budget Alerts:

 Alert Based on Actual Spend - Set a monthly budget and get an alert if your budget is reached prior to the month end.
 This type of alert is most useful for steady workloads with little variability from month to month.